-For Arduino Uno and similar, using an Adafruit proto shield: if using a shrouded socket (like on the back of the matrix — with the notch so a ribbon cable only fits one way) you’ll need to place this near the “Reset” end of the shield.
+For Arduino form-factor boards, using an Adafruit proto shield: if using a shrouded socket (like on the back of the matrix — with the notch so a ribbon cable only fits one way) you’ll need to place this near the “Reset” end of the shield.
 The plastic shroud obscures a lot of pins.
 Others’ proto shields may be laid out different…look around for a good location before committing to solder.

 For Arduino Mega with our corresponding proto shield: a shrouded socket fits best near the middle of the shield.

 Otherwise, you can use a plain 2x8-pin male header, or two 1x8 sections installed side-by-side (as in the photo above).
 Since there’s no alignment key with this setup, you might want to indicate it with some tape or a permanent marker.

 Depending on the make and model of proto shield, some pins are designed to connect in short rows.
 Others don’t.
 For the latter, strip a little extra insulation and bend the wire to wrap around the leg of the socket from behind, then solder.

 32x32 and 64x32 matrices require three ground connections.
 32x16 matrices have four.

 Most proto shields have tons of grounding points, so you shouldn’t have trouble finding places to connect these.